 This property was donated to Joshua’s Trust by C & M Associates.
 It is a portion of a 270 acre subdivision and satisfies the open space requirements of the town of Ashford.

-This preserve lies mostly in a narrow strip extending nearly .7m from Armitage Rd. to Bissonette Pond.
-Major features include the stream itself; approximately 7 acres of herbaceous/shrub wetland; a portion of a stand of unusually large black birch (Betula lenta); a former gravel pit 100 yards west of Armitage Road, sometimes with an active beaver (Castor canadensis) colony adjoining the brook; an old mill site plus a massive stone bridge abutment; a ravine shaded by mature hemlocks (Tsuga canadensis), and a variety of plant and animal resources which have been relatively undisturbed for years.
+This preserve lies mostly in a narrow strip extending nearly 0.7 miles from Armitage Road to Bissonette Pond.
+Major features include Tinkerville Brook itself; approximately 7 acres of herbaceous/shrub wetland; a portion of a stand of unusually large black birch (Betula lenta); a former gravel pit 100 yards west of Armitage Road, sometimes with an active beaver (Castor canadensis) colony adjoining the brook; an old mill site plus a massive stone bridge abutment; a ravine shaded by mature hemlocks (Tsuga canadensis), and a variety of plant and animal resources which have been relatively undisturbed for years.

 This preserve is part of the Fenton River Greenway, a tri-town effort to protect land on both sides of the Fenton, including it’s tributaries, their headwater streams, and water bodies.